Monday, September 30, 2024

 I studied the bus schedule, and estimated I had 12 minutes from getting off the outbound bus to getting on the inbound bus with my frozen treats.
 It was actually 13 minutes this afternoon.
 However, after all that planning, I found the store empty.
 In a car, I might have driven to another DQ, but today I just caught the inbound bus and headed home.

 All this over-thinking shows how accustomed I am to having a car at my disposal, even if I usually get around town other ways.
 Not having a car would shape my choices, and maybe I'd make different ones, like eating my ice cream at Dairy Queen rather than taking it home.
 Or maybe never doing anything in the evening.
-But we should also recognized that a sprawled city, with daytime-only bus service and residence-only neighborhoods, also shapes our choices.
+But we should also recognize that the design of our sprawled city, with daytime-only bus service and residence-only neighborhoods, also constrains our choices.

 In other news today, the State of Iowa rejected the vast proportion of Cedar Rapids's traffic cameras (Sostaric 2024).
 I have mixed feelings about traffic cameras, but I think this is an indication of our stodgy state government's solicitude for drivers that devalues walkers, wheelers, and cyclists.